Rashmi Sanjay: I Am Not Done

 Rashmi Sanjay admits that it took her a while to “wrap her head around” what was happening to her.
 Early in 2017, the 40-year-old mother of two was diagnosed with a rare tumour on her spinal cord that threatened to paralyze her from the neck down.

 “I came in on a stretcher – I couldn’t walk, I had pain in my neck, and I needed help using the washroom and getting dressed,” she recalls.
-To add to the challenge, her pain medication was causing terrifying hallucinations, and intense pain interfered with her rehabilitation.
+To add to the challenge, intense pain interfered with her rehabilitation.

-But Rashmi had a goal – to get back to her children, Rhea, 9, and Eshan, 7.
+But Rashmi had a goal – to get back to her children, Rhea and Eshan, who were nine and seven at the time.

 She started getting up early in the morning, taking her pain meds, and then going for a walk with her walker.
 When the meds kicked in, she found her therapists and told them she was ready to work.
 “The therapists were phenomenal,” she says.
 “They didn’t tell me what to do – they listened to how I was feeling and worked around that.”